 Both SMS text messaging and push notifications are effective ways to communicate with your audience, but what are the differences and which is the best option?
 This article explains the differences between the two and will help you decide which is the best option for your audience.

 SMS texts are limited to 160 characters per message.
 You can type out a longer message, but the system will send multiple messages to the recipient and not always in the correct sequence.
-Unlike other messaging systems like iMessage, Facebook Messenger, and WhatsApp, SMS messages are delivered via a mobile network, and recipients will need an active network to receive them.
+Unlike other messaging systems like iMessage Facebook Messenger, and WhatsApp, SMS messages are delivered via a mobile network, and recipients will need an active network to receive them.
 As such, SMS text messages cannot be sent with an internet connection.
+Customers receive SMS text messages directly in their users inboxes, making them highly visible and effective for urgent communication.
+Phone numbers are required to send text notifications, and these text notifications are delivered directly to the user's mobile phone.
+SMS marketing and text marketing are popular strategies for reaching customers, and text notifications can be used for alerts, reminders, and customer support.

 Here are a few benefits and disadvantages of SMS text messages.